cs1302uga/cs1302-ce02/README.md

 * **LO1.a:** Navigate and modify files, directories, and permissions in a multi-user Unix-like environment.
 * **LO1.c:** Create and modify text files and source code using a powerful terminal-based text editor such as Emacs or Vi.
+* **LO1.d:** (Partial) Use shell commands to compile new and existing software solutions that are organized into multi-level packages and have external dependencies.

 ## Questions

 In your notes, clearly answer the following questions.
 These instructions assume that you are